 Pressing on our necks

-Linking again to Floyd’s murder.
-Pandemic is a testament to fighting against anti-Black racism and finding a way to “Talk back to this poem with your heart, gentle.”
+And again there is the linkages to Floyd's murder.
+The Pandemic poem is a testament to fighting against anti-Black racism and finding a way to "Talk back to this poem with your heart, gentle."

-Language, tone, and imagery change when Allan moves into a more introspective space as in the poem The Poetry of Things.
-I normally do not find poems written about poetry compelling, but in Allan’s approach there is an endearing quality to her honesty and quiet reflection of what poetry can be and what it sometimes forms, a “wounded poetry” that brings the reader into the house of poetry that Allan writes from.
+There is a change in language, tone, and imagery when Allen moves into a more introspective space through the poem The Poetry of Things.
+I normally do not find poems written about poetry compelling, but in Allen's approach there is an endearing quality to her honesty and quiet reflection of what poetry can be and what it sometimes forms as "wounded poetry" bringing the reader into the house of poetry that Allen writes from.
 The poem itself is not didactic, nor does it set out to be authoritative in nature.
-It humbly offers some quiet observation of the power of the imagination, creativity, and the word and as Allan so aptly says “everything well and wonderful is poetry.”
+It humbly offers some quiet observation of the power of the imagination, creativity, and the word and as Allen so aptly says "everything well and wonderful is poetry."